 EDR and MDR can provide some overlapping capabilities; however, they are very distinct.
 Some important considerations when selecting between MDR vs EDR for an organization’s needs include:

 - Internal Security Staffing: The state of an organization’s in-house security talent is a crucial differentiator in the decision between EDR and MDR.
 If an organization has a right-sized security team missing tools for endpoint response, then EDR is the right solution.
 However, if a security team is understaffed, or does not have the expertise, then managed detection and response services may enable the organization to fill critical gaps.

 - Security Gaps and Requirements: EDR and MDR are designed to address overlapping but distinct security gaps.
 If an organization has a largely mature security program with limited endpoint protection capabilities, then EDR can help to address its security needs.
 If, on the other hand, the organization’s entire cybersecurity program needs improvement, then MDR might be the correct option.

 - Required Security Expertise: EDR solutions assume that an organization has the required skills to deploy, configure, and operate them effectively.
-If this is not the case, MDR service providers can take over the responsibility for managing an organization’s security infrastructure.
+If this is not the case, managed detection and response service providers can take over the responsibility for managing an organization’s security infrastructure.

 - Incident Response Capabilities: Incident response is an essential part of managing an organization’s cybersecurity risk, but EDR does not provide this capability (only support for it).
 If an organization lacks an in-house incident response team, then an MDR provider can offer the required services.

 - Threat Hunting Capabilities: Like incident response, threat hunting requires specialized knowledge and skills, and EDR solutions support threat hunting but assume that an organization’s security team has the required expertise.
 If not, managed detection and response services can help to fill these skills gaps.

 Based on these criteria, it should be possible to determine which of the two options is a better fit for your organization.
 For many organizations, having both is the best option to get optimal coverage.
 For more information or to learn more about Clearnetwork’s capabilities with our SOC as a Service and MDR capabilities.